Discover All the Ways You Belong at Trent University Durham GTA

 Stand Out from the Crowd: Co-Curricular Record

-If you’ve taken the time to get involved, volunteer, and develop skills outside the classroom, showing your efforts to potential employers is a great way to get your foot in the door.
-Trent’s co-curricular record acts as an official “transcript,” tracking all of your non-academic activities and accomplishments while at Trent.
+If you’ve taken the time to get involved, volunteer and develop skills outside the classroom, showing your efforts to potential employers is a great way to get your foot in the door.
+Trent’s co-curricular record acts as an official “transcript,” tracking all of your non-academic activities and accomplishments while at Trent Durham.
 It includes student leadership, awards, workshops, clubs, groups, and much more.
-Learn more about how to get involved on campus.

 Learn to Lead

-Trent offers a wide range of skill building opportunities that help prepare you for a variety of leadership roles in your community and beyond.
-Become a peer mentor, orientation leader, or sign up for one of Trent’s leadership certificate programs.
+Trent Durham GTA offers a wide range of skill-building opportunities that help prepare you for a variety of leadership roles in your community and beyond.
+Become an academic peer mentor, orientation leader, or sign up for one of Trent’s leadership certificate programs.
+Learn more.

-Adjusting to university means developing new skills, independence, and self-awareness.
+Adjusting to university means developing new skills and independence.
 At Trent, we challenge and support each other – in the classroom and beyond.
-Colleges, student services, and student associations each provide a range of personal connections and support.
-Here’s just a few services you can take advantage of:
+Student services and the Trent Durham Student Association provide a full range of personal supports all coordinated by Student Affairs.
+Services include: